craig-davis/wr250r/wr250r/_articles/differences-between-the-wr250r-and-wr250x.md

 sort: 3
 ---

-Here are the primary differences between the two models that people ususally come accross.
-They usually come up when you try to convert <a href='/articles/wr250r-to-wr250x-conversion-guide.html'>from one model to another</a>.
+The WR250R and WR250X are almost idential bikes, with the exception of the wheels and tires.
+Listed below are the primary differences between the two models.
+These differences usually come up when you try to convert <a href='/articles/wr250r-to-wr250x-conversion-guide.html'>from one model to another</a>.

 <table class='table table-striped data-table'>
 	<thead>